Vincenzo Peruggia: Investigation and recovery

 After keeping the painting hidden in a trunk in his apartment for two years, Peruggia returned to Italy with it by train, after he saw adverts by antique dealers in an Italian newspaper.
 He kept it in his apartment in Florence for some time.
-Peruggia eventually grew impatient and was finally caught when he contacted Alfredo Geri, the owner of an art gallery in Florence, using the name Leonardo V. Geri's story conflicts with Peruggia's but it was clear that Peruggia expected a reward for returning the painting to what he regarded as its homeland.
+Peruggia eventually grew impatient and was finally caught when he contacted Alfredo Geri, the owner of an art gallery in Florence, using the name Leonardo V. Geri's story conflicts with Peruggia's, but it was clear that Peruggia expected a reward for returning the painting to what he regarded as its homeland.
 Geri called in Giovanni Poggi, director of the Uffizi, who authenticated the painting.
 Poggi and Geri, after taking the painting for safekeeping, informed the police, who arrested Peruggia at his hotel.
 After its recovery, the painting was exhibited all over Italy with banner headlines rejoicing its return.
 The Mona Lisa was then returned to the Louvre in 1913.
-While the painting was famous before the theft, the notoriety it received from the newspaper headlines and the large scale police investigation helped the artwork become one of the best known in the world, gaining considerable public interest.
+While the painting had been famous before the theft, the notoriety it received from the newspaper headlines and the large-scale police investigation helped the artwork become one of the best known in the world, gaining considerable public interest.
 The New York Times ran the headline, "Florentines in riot over 'Mona Lisa'.
 Crowd of 30,000 sweeps police aside in mad rush to see stolen painting."

 Motivations

 There are two predominant theories regarding the theft of the Mona Lisa.
 Peruggia said he did it for a patriotic reason as he wanted to bring the painting back for display in Italy, in Peruggia's own words "after it was stolen from Italy" by Napoleon.
 When Peruggia worked at the Louvre, he learned of how Napoleon plundered many Italian works of art during the Napoleonic Wars.
 Perhaps sincere in his motive, Peruggia proclaimed "I am an Italian and I do not want the picture given back to the Louvre", and may not have known that Leonardo da Vinci took this painting as a gift for King Francis I when he moved to France to become a painter in his court during the 16th century, 250 years before Napoleon's birth.
-Experts question the patriotism motive on the grounds that—if patriotism was the true motive—Peruggia would have donated the painting to an Italian museum rather than have attempted to profit from its sale.
+Experts question the patriotism motive on grounds that—were patriotism the true motive—Peruggia would have donated the painting to an Italian museum rather than have attempted to profit from its sale.
 The question of money is also confirmed by letters that Peruggia sent to his father after the theft.
 On 22 December 1911, four months after the theft, he wrote that Paris was where "I will make my fortune and that his [fortune] will arrive in one shot."
 The following year, he wrote: "I am making a vow for you to live long and enjoy the prize that your son is about to realize for you and for all our family."